orbisgis/h2gis/README.md

 #### H2Drivers
-H2Drivers makes use of the TableEngine API to add H2 read/write support for file formats such as .shp,.dbf and .mif.
+H2Drivers makes use of the TableEngine API to add H2 read/write support for file formats such as .shp, .dbf and .mif.
 With H2Drivers, the user can execute SQL queries on file formats other than pure H2.

 Both H2Spatial and H2Drivers are licensed under the GPL 3 license terms.